 I read the woman’s account of the incident and it’s clear she was coerced but not forced.
 I’m speaking from experience when I say, if she didn’t heal from this incident in the last twenty years, she is responsible for that.
 She decided to hold on to it, mull it over constantly in her mind and might have thought it into a much worse situation than it ever was.
 This type of victimhood, is prevalent today.
 Why?
 I do not understand why so many women are bringing up things from decades ago.
 Holding on to the pain, anger, and bitterness does not make you strong.
 In fact, there is scientific proof that it is the opposite, it actually weakens you physically, mentally, and emotionally.

-As a fifty-five year old woman who worked in the car business in the 80’s, please hear me when I say that i know first-hand what is to be sexually abused, mistreated, coerced, manipulated, and even forced.
+As a fifty-five year old woman who worked in the car business in the 80’s, please hear me when I say that I know first-hand what is to be sexually abused, mistreated, coerced, manipulated, and even forced.
 I know it better than most.
 I do not make light of it in anyway.
-I have had a married, highly-respected superior look me in the eye as he passed his credit card to me and tell me my shift wasn’t over until I went to a hotel nearby, rent a room, and wait for him.
+I have had a married, highly-respected superior look me in the eye as he passed his credit card to me and tell me my shift wasn’t over until I went to a hotel nearby, rented a room, and waited for him.
 This particular incident ended with me losing my job because no one believed me and they didn’t want to deal with a possible lawsuit.
 I am telling you that I don’t have enough fingers and toes to count all the times that sex played a part of an encounter with a superior when I was in my twenties.

 Now, thirty years later, I am here to say that for my own sake I hold no grudges but instead have forgiven every man behind each incident.
 If I held onto the pain, anger, frustration, or regret, that would be my own fault.
 I am in control of my thoughts, my own mind.
 Everything in the past has made me who I am today.
 And I like who I am.